Being a vampire sucks!

 Thanks for stopping by.

-(copyright of all artwork and book covers on this page: Maria Thermann; all rights reserved)
+(copyright of artwork and book covers on this blog: Maria Thermann; all rights reserved)